 Tips on dealing with altitude sickness in Tibet

-2. Do not catch a cold, which will aggravate the symptoms of altitude sickness.
+2. Avoid catching a cold, which will aggravate the symptoms of altitude sickness.

 3. Drink enough water, but refrain from alcohol and coffee.

-5. Do not take a shower for the first three days after entering Tibet.
+5. Do not take a shower for the first two or three days after arriving in Tibet.

-6. When the symptom get worse, move to a lower altitude immediately.
+6. When the symptom gets worse, move to a lower altitude immediately.

 Well-paved road around Lake Manasarovar in Tibet

-We suggest that tourists who are new to Tibet should not choose to travel by car, as the roads in Tibet are complicated and only local experienced drivers are more familiar with the road conditions and safer to drive.
-The drivers and guides we choose for tourists are all local Tibetans, they are familiar with the road conditions and the speed limit conditions of the road, so it is very safe to choose our Tibet tour with a group.
+We suggest tourists who are visiting Tibet for the first time not to travel by car, as the roads in Tibet are complicated and only local experienced drivers can travel lightly.
+The drivers and guides we choose for tourists are all local Tibetans, they are familiar with the road conditions and the speed limit conditions of the road, so it is very safe to travel overland in Tibet with us.

-Tibet is one area with the most severe natural disaster, weather and climate in China for Tibet is located at an average altitude of more than 4,000 meters.
-When you travel to Tibet, the most likely natural disasters you will encounter are landslides and mudslides.
+When travelling in Tibet, you just need to pay attention to some natural disasters like landslides and mudslides.
 Especially in summer, Tibet receives a large amount of rainfall, which may cause torrential flood, landslide, snowslide and mud-rock flow.

 But there is no need to be panic, as the road maintenance along the way in Tibet are doing very well.
 The regular tourist routes in Tibet have been managed very well.
-And as long as you are aware of emerging risks and take appropriate precautions, like check the weather forecast before you go to mountain areas, you can rarely encounter the natural disasters.
+As long as you take appropriate precautions, like check the weather forecast before you go to mountain areas, you can rarely encounter the natural disasters.

 Tibetan people all have religious belief.